-Most people know me as the proud broker and owner of Boulevard Realty, an independent boutique firm with about 60 agents and their support staff of 20+ in Houston and Galveston.
-Last year, with $236 million in sales, we once again ranked in the top 10 real estate firms selling in central Houston.
-We also ranked in Houston Business Journal's Top 25 Residential Real Estate Firms city-wide.
+Most people know me as the proud broker and owner of Boulevard Realty, an independent boutique firm with about 55 agents and their support staff of 18 in Houston and Galveston.
+Last year, with $271 million in sales, we once again ranked in the top 10 real estate firms selling in central Houston.
+We also ranked in the top 2 independent firms selling in central Houston.
 Looking past those numbers, I'm simply proud of the fact that Boulevard is not just a dedicated set of realtors to so many Houstonians, but a resource and a friend too.

 One of my favorite opportunities to serve is as a City of Houston Planning Commissioner, the very first appointment of Mayor Turner's administration.
 For me, this role is a perfect fit as it's one that draws from not only my professional experience but my ongoing study of the city's ever-changing landscape from a property owner's standpoint.